bohoffi/ngx-deploy-ftp/README.md

 - Example:
   - `ng deploy --tls false` - turns off TLS for FTP

 Indicates to connect to the FTP server using TLS or not.
+(Some client may require to turn TLS off)

 #### --username <a name="username"></a>